Raisin-Pi/teachers-classroom-guide/vnc-classroom-guide.md

-## Step 3: If necessary, configure the Pi to give out an IP address
+## Étape 3: Si nécessaire, configurer le Pi pour lui donner une adresse IP

 This is the method you'll want to use if your network administrator refuses to allow a Raspberry Pi to be connected to the main school network.
 This way each Raspberry Pi will be directly connecting to a host computer using a single Ethernet cable, thus making a completely isolated point-to-point network between the two.